Gold mining in Zimbabwe is a major mainstay for millions in the Southern African country.

 Eureka Gold Mine

 Eureka is a modern gold mine designed to produce up to 70,000oz of gold per annum from an open pit operation.
 Operations were suspended in 2000 due to high costs and low gold prices.
-The mine is currently on care and maintenance and the Company is focused on recommencing production in the near term.
+The mine is currently on care and maintenance and the Company is focused on recommencing production in 2021.

 Small-scale gold mining